hdShang/arxiv-daily/docs/cs-LG/2025-08-27/papers/250819659v1-scar-a-characterization-scheme-for-multi-modal-dataset.md

 ---
 layout: default
-title: SCAR: A Characterization Scheme for Multi-Modal Dataset
+title: "SCAR: A Characterization Scheme for Multi-Modal Dataset"
 ---

 # SCAR: A Characterization Scheme for Multi-Modal Dataset